 Mysoline is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to control grand mal (tonic-clonic), psychomotor, and focal epileptic seizures.
 Mysoline is also referred to by its drug name, primidone.

 Mysoline is an anticonvulsant, or in other words, a drug used to prevent and control seizures.
 It is believed to work in cases of epilepsy by inhibiting nerve signals in the brain.

 How do I take it?

+Call your doctor if you experience a rash, blurred vision, or unusual bruising or bleeding while taking Mysoline.
 Avoid driving or operating machinery until you are certain you understand how Mysoline affects you.

 Mysoline may reduce the effectiveness of some forms of birth control, including oral contraceptives and implants.
 You may need to adopt another form of birth control while using Mysoline.

 For more details about this treatment, visit:

 Mysoline — RxList

 We never share your personal information with anyone.